 Unlike most fitness equipment, steppers are easy to move around.
 These are ideal if you have a patio, and will burn calories very quickly.
 There is a big added advantage – a stepper will tone up your thighs and bum quickly too!

-The best selling home stepper in this category is the UltraSport Up-Down mini-stepper.
+The best selling home stepper in this category is the Fit4Home mini-stepper.
 This is in the budget price range, has solid feedback from 100’s of buyers,.
 You can also find a version (called the ‘Swing Stepper’) which comes with elasticated armbands to give your upper body a workout.
-Another popular variation adds some sideways twists to include yet more muscle groupsl
+Another popular variation adds some sideways twists to include yet more muscle groups.

-Check out this dedicated product page at amazon.co.uk to see the picture gallery and latest (big at the time of writing this) discount info.
+Check out this dedicated product page at amazon.co.uk to see the picture gallery and latest enthusiastic feedback.

 Trampolines come in all shapes and sizes.
 This page is more for people wanting a workout, so if you are after one of the bigger family trampolines instead, I’ll direct you to this article, which covers these types in depth.